Dorset Joint Railway

 |Part 2 Main line (South)||Evercreech Junction (exclusive) to Wimborne S&D Junction|

-A number of Codes are used in the Signal Register to describe various features of the signals - click for a Key to Codes.
+A number of Codes are used in the Signal Register to describe various features of the signals - click Key to Codes for a full list.
 The following explanations of Signal Register entries should be noted:-

 NOTE: Any dates prefixed 'pre-' or 'post-' indicate merely the earliest or latest known date and not the actual date of change.

 |Index to Locations||Register Part 1||Register Part 2||Register Part 3||Key to Codes|

 |Key to S&DJR Signal Register Codes|

 |#||See note in Remarks column||LJ||Left-hand junction (two dolls, one offset to left of main post)|

 |$||'Selected' signal (two signals on same lever selected by points)||LQ||L&SWR-style lower-quadrant arm|